 Jones said she’s been visiting Heyer’s memorial on Fourth Street and Emancipation Park every day since Aug.
 12.

-Heyer, a 32-year-old woman from Charlottesville, through a crowd of people near downtown protesting the white nationalists.
+Heyer, a 32-year-old woman from Charlottesville, was killed when a car plowed through a crowd of people near downtown protesting the white nationalists.
 The attack also injured 30 other people.

 Two members of the Virginia State Police — Trooper Berke M.M.
 Bates and Lieutenant H. Jay Cullen — died Aug.
 12 when a helicopter assisting law enforcement efforts in the city crashed in Albemarle County.
 Authorities do not suspect foul play was involved in the crash.